Boston Manhunt Ends With Suspect In Custody

 BOBKOFF: Well, I think we have to start in Watertown last night because that was the community that was so on edge.
 And you had the media there camping out, watching all this live.
 So it was perhaps to be expected that when we got this ending, it turned into a real celebration there.
 This is the sound of Watertown shortly after the news broke.

 DAVID PRESLEY: I feel good.
-It was a long wait, but it was a good wait.
+A long wait, but it was a good wait.

-UNIDENTIFIED GROUP: Boston strong.
+UNIDENTIFIED GROUP: (Chanting and clapping) Boston strong.
 Boston strong.
-Boston strong.
+Boston strong...

-BOBKOFF: This is a college town, after all, and many of these revelers are college students who just flooded into the common en mass, some carrying flags.
-There was a lot of singing.
+BOBKOFF: This is a college town, after all, and many of these revelers are college students who just flooded into the Common en masse - some carrying flags; there was a lot of singing.
 I think it's fitting last night that some of the streets in this area were blocked off because of all the revelers.
-So this time we can say it was for a good reason.
+So this time, we could say it was for a good reason.

-SIMON: NPR's Dan Bobkoff speaking with us the Hub, as they call Boston.
+SIMON: NPR's Dan Bobkoff, speaking with us from the Hub, as they call Boston.
 Thanks so much.

 BOBKOFF: Thank you.